OCA/server-tools/auth_brute_force/README.rst

 of attempts allowed before the user was banned.

-You can also add a ir.config_parameter value for the key 'auth_brute_force.environ_log' which allow to log also specific request environment variables.
+You can also add a ir.config_parameter value for the key 'auth_brute_force.environ_log' which allows to log also specific request environment variables.
 The format comma-delimited list of varible names
 example: REMOTE_ADDR,REMOTE_PORT